tee-lab/mothe/README.md

 5. __Object tracking__: Object tracking is the final goal of MOTHe.
 Unique ids are generated for all the detected objects.
 The ids are tracked through frames of the test video based on kalman filter.
 Few objects that go undetected for a few frames are reassigned with a new id.
 Additionnal individuals entering the frame are assigned a new id after detection.

-**_NOTE: MOTHE DEPENDS ON VARIOUS OTHER MODULES FOR COMPUTATION AND IS SUBJECT TO MAINTENANCE OF THESE MODULES.
-THEREFORE, MAKE SURE TO KEEP YOUR OS UPDATED ALONG WITH THE PYTHON VERSION.
-FOR THIS REASON, IT IS ADVISED TO SET UP A PYTHON VIRTUAL ENVIRONMENT EXCLUSIVELY FOR MOTHE TO MAINTAIN A RUN ENVIRONMENT AND THE RIGHT MODULE VERSIONS.
-MOTHE HAS BEEN TESTED AND WORKS PERFECTLY ON UBUNTU 18.04 AND ABOVE WITH PYTHON 3.6 AND ABOVE.  _**

 # MOTHE IMPLEMENTATION